This article was last updated by on

 How to Collect Persian Shield Seeds?

-After the end of fifteen weeks of experimentation, only five out of sixty plants blossomed.
-Furthermore, it suggested that it bloomed quickly when a plant received eight hours of light at a cool temperature (17°C/14°C).
+A research report shows that only five out of sixty Persian Shield plants bloomed after fifteen weeks of experimentation.
+Besides, blooming was quick when a plant received eight hours of light at a cool temperature (17°C/14°C).

 So, place your Persian Shield in full sun to partial shade in a garden to promote healthy flower growth and viable seeds.